Linuxfabrik/monitoring-plugins/swap-usage/README.md

 # States and Perfdata

-* WARN and CRIT as provided.
+* WARN or CRIT if swap usage is above a given threshold.

 Perfdata:
 * Swap Usage (%)